S77S-lab/Practice-Fashion-blog/pseudocode.md

 #2 As a user that uses the accessibility features of the window, I would like to be able to hear description of each article as I’m scrolling through the list of articles.

-* Create a function starting to play the narrator reading the titles of articles while scrolling, use the accessibility features of the browser
+* Create a text-to-speech function starting to play the narrator reading the titles of articles while scrolling, use the accessibility features of the browser

 #3 As a user I would like to click the fashion blogs email and automatically have my default email client open with the “To” field populated with the fashion blogs email.